Three Ways to Get

 Option 3: Reverse Osmosis Filtering System

-The third way to filter water is with a Reverse Osmosis filtering system, such as Crescent Hills Water offers.
+The third way to filter water is with a Reverse Osmosis (OS) filtering system, such as Crescent Hills Water offers.

 Reverse Osmosis is the most effective way to make water safe, pure and better tasting.
 According to the Crescent Hills web site,